 Curator, Painter, Sculptor, Printmaker, Engraver

-Collection Summary: Correspondence; scrapbooks; writings; 4 unpublished manuscripts; a taped interview; photographs and slides; a file relating to a Vaclav Vytlacil exhibition; and exhibition catalogs.
+Collection Summary: Correspondence; scrapbooks; writings; 4 unpublished manuscripts; a taped interview; photographs and slides; a file relating to a Vaclav Vytlacil exhibition; exhibition catalogs; and a motion picture film

 REELS 981 & 1010 (photos): Correspondence, involving both her personal and professional life; scrapbook, 1940-1970; numerous reviews of exhibitions, written by Day for ART NEWS, book reviews, articles; 4 unpublished manuscripts ("Pop Art as an American Cultural Phenomenon," "What is a Print," "The Found Dimension- Aspects in the Development of Modern American Sculpture," and "New Expressions of Woodcut"); 21 exhibition catalogs; and 26 photographs, among them one of Day in her studio, 1943; and 28 slides of Day and her work.

 REEL 2016: A file relating to an exhibition organized by Day, 1975, at the Montclair Art Museum of the work of painter Vaclav Vytlacil.
 Included are correspondence; letters, notes, and letter fragments from Alex Minewski; writings by Vytlacil regarding his career and work with Hans Hofmann; photographs of Vytlacil, Hofmann teaching in Munich, Ed and Isabell Rupprecht, Ernest Thurn, Betty Foster, and Alice Fish at the Hofmann School of Fine Arts, Munich; and a catalog of the exhibition.
 Total: 19 items.
 [Microfilmed label: Vaclav Vytlacil papers]